mozilla/gecko-dev/docs/performance/build_metrics/build_metrics.md

 even if the number of compiler warnings didn\'t actually change.
 Since Perfherder alerts are calculated based on the mean value of a range, a regression may be reported as a fractional value.

+# In case of alert

+Folks to contact when a change in metric **can't** be associated with a bug:

+- Mike Hommey (`:glandium`)
+  - Anything that says sccache
+  - Build time
+- Serge Guelton (`:sergesanspaille`)
+  - Build time teardown
+  - Installer size
+  - Compiler metrics
+  - XUL section size, NSS section size
+- Paul Adenot (`:padenot`)
+  - avcodec, avutil section size
+- Julien Cristau (`:jcristau`)
+  - `fetch_content` anything

+otherwise, open a bug as usual and NI the person that seem to have regressed the metric, etc.